somefunAgba/autosgm/README.md

 **Calling an AutoSGM implementation**

-Assume this repo., was directly git cloned to the root path of your project.
+Assume this repository was directly git cloned to the root path of your project.
 Load an AutoSGM implementation and name it `aSGM`.
 ```
 ...
 import opts.autosgml as aSGM